Not sure what to do in Yellowstone in 4 days? Worry not.

 That is why it is important that you arrive at the Grand Prismatic Spring as early as possible, ideally around 8 AM.
-Otherwise, you might run the risk of not finding a parking spot and have to wait for someone to leave.
+Otherwise, you might run the risk of not finding a parking spot and having to wait for someone to leave.

 The GPS earned its name for the rainbow-like colors that propagate from the center of the spring.

 In the center of the hot spring is the hottest part of the spring, and it is also where you will find the color blue.
 That is because the micro-organisms that live in the hottest part of the spring give off a blue color.

 As you move away from the center, the temperature lowers and different micro-organisms exist, which is why the color changes to a more orange hue.
 If you visit there, I am sure you will get a better explanation.

 Spend some time walking on the boardwalk, exploring the Midway Geyer Basin (where GPS is located), and observing the different geothermal features.

 2. Grand Prismatic Spring Overlook @ Fairy Falls Trail